 January 11, 2011

 Passive Solar Building Design and Solar Thermal Space Heating

 November 30, 2010

 November 16, 2010

 DOE began the Weatherization Innovation Pilot Program (WIPP) in 2010 to accelerate innovations in whole-house weatherization for low-income families.
 These innovations include the use of new materials, technologies, behavior-change models, and processes for whole-house weatherization.
-Read a summary of WIPP objectives in DOE's Weatherization Innovation Pilot Project fact sheet.
+Read a summary of WIPP objectives in DOE's Weatherization Innovation Pilot Program fact sheet.